Training Track: Clinical

 Masters Thesis Title

-Coping with Exposure to Community Violence: Assessing the Protective Effects of Behavioral Avoidance on Delinquency in Low-Income Urban Adolescents
+Coping with Exposure to Community Violence: Assessing the Role of Avoidance in Reducing Delinquency and Aggression in Low-Income Urban Adolescents

 Masters Thesis Abstract